pgriffel/pacioli/README.md

 ## Status

 Pacioli is still an experimental language.
-It focuses on the core concepts of matrix programming and is pretty bare bones.
+The current version focuses on the core concepts of matrix programming and is pretty bare bones.

-This implementation does however have some nice features
+It does however have some nice features

 - It runs in the browser
 - It provides web components for easy publishing